Denver Divorce Attorney

 We understand that each of our clients has varying needs for their specific situation.
 With each case, we strive to minimize your stress as we tackle the various financial or child-related issues you are facing.

-What Evidence is Needed?
+What Evidence is Needed in a Divorce?

 Our attorneys will also do a comprehensive assessment to determine what evidence or experts may be needed for purposes of settling or litigating your final, contested divorce issues.
 We regularly work with custody, real estate, business valuation, or occupational experts to make sure your evidence is presented to the court in a persuasive and admissible fashion.
 Under Colorado law, both spouses are required to present financial disclosures within 42 days after the divorce petition is served.
 Some financial evidence may include: